inmanta/inmanta-core/docs/language.rst

 Implementation are connected to entities using the ``implement`` statement.

 When an instance of an entity is constructed, the runtime searches for refinements.
-One or more refinements are selected based on the associated conditions.
+One or more refinements are selected based on the associated :ref:`conditions<lang-conditions>`.
 When no implementation is found, an exception is raised.
 Entities for which no implementation is required are implemented using :inmanta:entity:`std::none`.

 In the implementation block, the entity instance itself can be accessed through the variable self.